 The Certificate in Legal Studies aims to enhance students’ essential skills to pursue a legal education, following the recommendation of the American Bar Association (ABA).
 The Certificate in Legal Studies encompasses multidisciplinary coursework throughout the academic year; furthermore, students who participate in the Summer Law School Preparation Academy are eligible to earn the certificate upon completion of the 15 required hours for the certificate.

-The ILPA is located at the 1604 campus in GSR 2.210 and welcomes students from all academic disciplines.
+The ILPA is located in the 1604 campus, SU 2.02.04A and welcomes students from all academic disciplines.
 You can also follow us on Facebook, Instagram, Twitter, and YouTube.
 Join the pre-law mailing list by emailing email@example.com, and or email Dr. Ana Alvarez, ILPA Assistant Director, and UTSA Prelaw Advisor.

 News & Announcements